kalliope-project/kalliope/Docs/contributing.md

         super(Say, self).__init__(**kwargs)
     ```

-1. You must run unit tests with success before send a pull request.
+1. You must run unit tests with success before sending a pull request.
 Add new tests that cover the code you want to publish.
 ```
 cd /path/to/kalliope
 python -m unittest discover